All Episodes

 Thank you very much.

-Week nine, November sixth.
+Week nine, November 6th.

-Yeah, but then I can counter it's tough to beat a team twice in the same season.
+Yeah, but then I can counter, it's tough to beat a team twice in the same season.

-It is also tough to beat the Giants when they are have this much advantage over the Patriots at this particular time.
+It is also tough to beat the Giants when they have this much advantage over the Patriots at this particular time.

 Yeah, but they're key players.